My Story

 To be honest, my story isn’t that different from anyone else’s.
 I’ve had successes and losses, but most of the time, I float somewhere in between.

-So right now (this is the Summer of 2021) I am smack dab in the “in-between.”
-You could say that I am in a transition period.
-Well, I’m in several different transitions all at once, just to make it complicated.
-Between married and divorced, between peri-menopause and menopause, between a single mom and an empty nester, and between patient and caregiver.
+When I started this website, I was smack dab in the “in-between.”
+You could say that I was in a transition period or several different transitions all at once, just to make it complicated.
+Between married and divorced, between peri-menopause and menopause, and between patient and caregiver.

-What are my new lofty goals?
+What are my new goals?
 I’m so glad you asked…

 Priority number one.
 My son.

-It’s so much harder because this invisible illness is part physical illness, part mental illness, part teenager (LOL!), and part that we are in a world that doesn’t recognize certain conditions.
+It’s so much harder because this invisible illness is part physical illness, part mental illness, part young adult (LOL!), and part that we are in a world that doesn’t recognize certain conditions.

 He has an illness called PANS.
 Pediatric Acute-Onset Neuropsychiatric Syndrome.
 Let’s just say it’s complicated.
 One of the main reasons I started this site was to bring awareness to PANS.
 Since this is one of the first pages I am writing, there will be more to come about this unpredictable and formidable disease.
 My first blog post is our PANS story.
 It was a long, bumpy road to get where we are now.